PHM 851 - Intellectual Property & Patent Law for Researchers

 Not open to Law students.

 David Fazzolare, JD, MS David earned his JD from J. Reuben Clark Law School, clerked as a Patent Agent for Myriad Genetics, Inc., and holds a BS in Pharmacology from SUNY@StonyBrook and an MS in Biotechnology from Johns Hopkins University.
-He is a registered patent attorney who works at Morse, Barnes-Brown & Pendleton, PC.
-His practice focuses on helping clients strategically acquire patent protection worldwide, with particular emphasis on drafting and prosecuting patent applications in the areas of biotechnology, pharmaceuticals, and biomedical devices
+He is a registered patent attorney who serves as in-house patent counsel at Novozymes, the world leader in biological solutions.